JBW-byte/Cyberman-Waybar/README.md

 waybar config and style for hyprland, Rofi and alacritty needed,

-place the config.json and style.ss in: .config/waybar/
+place the config.jsonc and style.css in: .config/waybar/